Skip to content

 Either is defensible; tipping on the pre-tax subtotal is slightly more common and arguably more correct since you're tipping on the food and service, not the government's cut.
 The bigger fairness lever is splitting whatever tip you choose proportionally, not whether the base included tax.

-Watch for service charges and auto-gratuity
+What about service charges and auto-gratuity?

 Large parties often get an automatic gratuity (commonly 18–20%) baked into the bill.
 If it's already there, don't tip again on top by accident.
 Split the existing service charge proportionally just like a tip, and only add more if the group decides the service warranted it.